3 Members Of TV's 'Meet The Putmans' Killed In Crash, 5 Others Injured

 The Putmans were the focus of “Meet the Putmans,” a 2017 TLC series that followed the sprawling 25-member Michigan family’s day‑to‑day life.

-Cameras followed the multi-generational group together under one roof, led by patriarch Bill and matriarch Barb Putman, along with their four adult children, their spouses, and their grandchildren.
+Cameras followed the multi-generational group together under one six-bedroom, two-bathroom house, led by patriarch Bill and matriarch Barb Putman, along with their four adult children, their spouses, and their grandchildren.

+Memorably, all of the family's money was pooled into a single bank account.

 In Saturday’s post, the family spoke of their hope and asked followers to continue praying for healing and strength for each injured loved one.